 Talking with friends who inspired all of these examples and other friends who have done more ‘direct action’ and on some occasions been arrested for what they believed was right; protesting arms fairs and fracking sites; they all say pretty much the same; I couldn’t have not done it – life just put me there.

-I feel that one thing leads to another and feel sure that when we lay down and open our hearts life will go ahead and do the rest!
+I feel that one thing leads to another and feel sure that when we allow it, life will go ahead and do the rest!

 I’ve been journaling here about my interest in the meeting of activism and song; visiting different projects and holding interviews with old and new friends around these ideas.